tzickel/justredis/README.md

 ## Not on roadmap (for now?)

 - High level features which are not part of the Redis specification (such as locks, retry transactions, etc...)
-- Manual command interface (maybe for special stuff like bit operations?)
+- Manual command interface (maybe for special stuff like bit operations ?)
+- Python 2 support (can be added, but after removing some misc syntax features such as chained exceptions...)

 ## Installing